Export requirements – mandatory and voluntary

 In addition, rules concerning imports of organic products from non-European countries are also modified.
 In principle, as of 1 January 2021, it is no longer possible to produce according to standards considered equivalent to the EU rules.
 All products marked as organic must be produced and certified according to the EU organic rules.

 Furthermore, private associations have developed their own organic standards, based in part on national standards.
 These private organic standards are often country-specific and some are well known and trusted by customers.
+Read more: New European rules regarding organic production and certification (PDF)

 In Sweden, for example, there are two private associations that have developed their own standards and labels: KRAV and Demeter.
 KRAV standards are adapted to the International Federation of Organic Agriculture Movements, IFOAM, standards.
 They cover EU legislation and have - in some areas a wider scope – for example in terms of climate protection, animal welfare, social accountability and health.
 Additionally, KRAV standards define rules for areas not covered by EU regulation such as fisheries, slaughter and certification of restaurants.
 The KRAV label is well-known in Sweden and used on about 80 percent of organic products sold in Sweden.